mph-/lcapy/doc/expressions.rst

 Quantity attributes
 -------------------

-Expressions have the following attributes to identify the quantity.
+Expressions have the following attributes to identify the quantity:

 - `is_voltage`
 - `is_current`